-How an inappropriate Queue Management affects your Business.
+How an Inappropriate Queue Management affects your Business?

 There is no arguing with the feeling that nobody likes queues, nobody is ever excited to be in a queue, and nobody looks forward to them.
+There is also something that is rarely discussed about queues: their enormous cost.

 Do you know how much time we spend in queues?